-14 By contrast, Suárez, for instance, writes of the soul: "It is not a part in the sense of something whole in itself but is essentially a part, and has an incomplete essence, which is by its own nature ordained to make another essence complete; hence it is always an incomplete substance" (Disp. met. xxxiii.1.11).
+16 By contrast, Suárez, for instance, writes of the soul: 'It is not a part in the sense of something whole in itself but is essentially a part, and has an incomplete essence, which is by its own nature ordained to make another essence complete; hence it is always an incomplete substance' (Disp. met. xxxiii.1.11).
 While separable, the soul by its nature seeks union with the body; human souls thus merely subsist upon the death of the body, but cannot exist until reunited with the resurrected body.
-See Rozemond, Descartes's Dualism, ch.
-5, for Descartes's reversal of the scholastic view of soul and body as incomplete substances.
+See Marleen Rozemond, Descartes's Dualism (Cambridge, MA: Cambridge University Press, 1998), 139-71, for Descartes's reversal of the scholastic view of soul and body

+Among the possibilities grounded in essences are the relations one substance bears to another.
+Given Clauberg's embrace of Descartes's division of substances as either mental or bodily but not both, he must face the question of the nature of the relation between such radically heterogeneous, complete substances.
+Intuitively mind and body seem to be related by causation.
 My desire to raise my arm causes it to rise; light striking the retina causes color sensations.
 Clauberg's theory of causation makes it difficult to uphold that picture.

-3. Causation
+3. CAUSATION

 The impact of Jesuit scholasticism on the development of Protestant metaphysics in the seventeenth century has been well-documented.
-Its influence is evident in textbooks both of Lutheran professors and, more relevantly for Clauberg, of Reformed ones such as Rudolph Goclenius and Clemens Timpler.
-15 This background figures crucially in Clauberg's treatment of causation.
+Its influence is evident in textbooks both of Lutheran professors and, more relevantly for Clauberg, of Reformed ones such as Rudolph Goclenius and Clemens Timpler.17 This background figures crucially in Clauberg's treatment of causation.
 Following a model influentially articulated by Francisco Suárez and transmitted to Protestant metaphysicians, Clauberg conceives causation as the production of change by the action of natural powers.
 Moreover, he takes this conception to be compatible with the Cartesian theory of substance.
 Minds and bodies are genuine secondary causes that cooperate with God in producing natural change, albeit only in their own substantial domains.
 The problem of mindbody interaction thus presents a special problem.
 But to address it, Clauberg does not reconceive causation as the mere dependence of an effect on a cause, as some scholars have recently argued.
-Platt, for instance, proposes that, in his later writings Clauberg no longer strictly identified efficient causation with production: "Clauberg revised his definitions of principle and an efficient cause.
-He extended his conception of efficient causation in order to accommodate mindbody interaction.
-Thus he came to recognize mere dependence-relations as a special type of efficient causation."
-16 Key pieces of textual evidence for Platt's reading are, first, Clauberg's rejection of Suárez's notorious language of influere to describe the transfer of being from cause to effect, and second, his capacious definition of principle as that on which another thing depends.
-As I shall argue, both these features are consistent with Clauberg's conception of cause as a species of principle through the difference that it denotes a dependence relation established by the action of a causal power.
-Contra Platt, Clauberg does not equate cause with principle, so that any manner of dependence would count as causal.
-He holds fast to a production theory of causation.

-15 Petersen, Geschichte der aristotelischen Philosophie, 283-94; Leinsle, Ding und die Methode, 87-137; Courtine, Suarez, 405-35.
+as incomplete substances.
+Suárez's Metaphysical Disputations are cited from Francisco Suárez, Opera Omnia [Disp. met.]
+(Paris: Vivés, 1856-61), by disputation, section, and paragraph.
+17 Peter Petersen, Geschichte der aristotelischen Philosophie im protestantischen Deutschland (Leipzig: F. Meiner, 1921), 283-94; Ulrich Leinsle, Das Ding und die Methode (Augsburg: MaroVerlag, 1985), 87-137; Courtine, Suarez, 405-35.
 Savini, Methodus cartesiana, 30-3, emphasizes the specific influence of Goclenius and Timpler on Clauberg's metaphysics.